 I graduated from the University of Oregon (Go Ducks!) in 1974, got an MA in Education from SF State University in 1978, and my teaching credential in 1990 from the University of Washington.

 My careers have run the gamut from YMCA youth director to crisis counselor to UPS driver to teacher.
 Oh yes, I waited on a lot of tables in between some of those positions.
-I’ve been teaching at Stevens Elementary in Seattle since September 1990.
-I’ve taught second through fifth grades as a classroom teacher.
+I’ve been teaching at Stevens Elementary in Seattle from September 1990 to June 2015.
+I taught second through fifth grades as a classroom teacher.
 (I think I prefer fourth.)
-Now I am the Physical Education teacher and work with all grades K-5.
+Then I was the Physical Education teacher, working with all grades K-5.